I consider the exploration of cultural, historical and privilege awareness to be part of my spiritual practice.

 Each human body is like a planet unto itself.
 When our bodies and minds are running too hot and too fast, it literally creates inflammation – physically, mentally, energetically, emotionally, spiritually.

-The more humans slow down, rest and sleep, the more anti-inflammatory medicine for the earth that holds us all.
+The more humans slow down, rest, dream, and sleep when they need to, the more anti-inflammatory medicine for the earth that holds us all.

 The more we will actually be able to see the stars that only glow in the dark.